 - You'll get the best charging efficiency if your parking area is at a moderate temperature.
 If it is freezing cold or boiling hot, the battery efficiency will reduce and you might not be able to charge it as fully.

 But for apartments, homes with no off-street parking, and rented properties, there can be significant challenges to overcome in order to charge an EV at home.

 When you're out on the road, or if you don't have the option of charging the EV at home, you'll need to be familiar with the network of public chargers in your area or on your route.
 Australia is lagging behind many countries when it comes to rolling out EV charging stations, but there are more available than you might think (especially in major cities and on major highways).
-It's estimated that we have about 2500 public chargers in Australia; a relatively tiny amount compared to many other countries, but the number is growing.
+As of late 2022, it's estimated that we have between 3000 and 4000 public chargers in Australia; a relatively tiny amount compared to many other countries, but the number is growing.

-It's estimated that we have about 2500 public chargers in Australia; a relatively tiny amount compared to many other countries, but the number is growing
+It's estimated that we have between 3000 and 4000 public chargers in Australia; a relatively tiny amount compared to many other countries, but the number is growing

 There are standard 10A power points to be found in some car parks, where you could plug in your level 1 charger, but check first that the car park owner permits this.

 Some charger operators and EV brands have set up bundled deals, giving free or discounted access to particular charging networks with the car.
 Nevertheless, any EV owner wanting to use chargers owned by different operators (and you almost certainly will need to) may need multiple apps and accounts.
 It's worth planning ahead before any long trip to make sure you're as ready as possible for your charging stops.